Ghostbird/ESP32-Sensor-Web/README.md

 ## Changelog

+### Version 0.4.2

+* Fix: Only POST once to the remote when a periodic and interrupt-driven POST coincide.
+* Changed some comments in `config.h` to better explain the usage of some options.

 ### Version 0.4.1

 * Minor feature: Auto-hide web-UI cards for sensors that are not currently active in the configuration.
 Page still loads with everything visible, and hides cards as soon as the first data is received.